On this page

 The existing walk-up buildings will be demolished and replaced by 88 new public housing homes, 11 homes for first home buyers and 101 market-rate homes.
 The new homes will be modern and accessible, safe, secure and energy efficient, and built to meet the needs of tenants today and into the future.

 A planning permit application has been lodged with Council.
-The community will soon be invited to have their say on the redevelopment.

 Consultation on Dunlop Avenue commenced in late 2017 and was completed in late 2018.
 Consultation sought feedback from the community about the redevelopment.
 Based on the feedback received, we have: